User Guide

 Categorise student by payment : payment

-Categorise students who has Paid
+Categorise students who has Paid or Not paid

 Format: payment pa/PAYMENT